Day cares are reopening. But they can only serve small groups and fear for their survival.

 The industry already operates at the margins, and facilities that are open are running undercapacity to comply with strict health guidelines.
 Many centers have delayed paying their rent or mortgages until they can afford it.
 Owners say that many workers have left for babysitting gigs or other minimum-wage jobs that reopened sooner.

-The demand for child care is growing but is inconsistent and unpredictable, day care owners said in interviews.
+The demand for child care is growing but is inconsistent and unpredictable, day-care owners said in interviews.
 They have fewer young infants in their care.
 But centers with accredited prekindergarten programs say the slots are in high demand, with parents opting for these in-person programs instead of the virtual public school ones.
 While some centers are turning parents away, others have capacity but no families registered.

-And now a new challenge for some day cares: The District announced this month it would change the way it pays them subsidies — money the city pays directly to day-care operators to cover the tuition costs for qualifying, low-income families.
+And now a new challenge for some day cares: The District announced this month that it would change the way it pays them subsidies — money the city pays directly to day-care operators to cover the tuition costs for qualifying, low-income families.
 Since the city declared a public health emergency, it has paid subsidies to day cares for all eligible children enrolled before the pandemic, even if the centers are closed.
 But beginning Nov.
 1, day cares will only receive funds for children in attendance.

-It’s a move that would likely push more day cares to reopen.
+It’s a move that would probably push more day cares to reopen.
 But it would also hurt day-care centers that are not open or are having to reduce capacity to adhere to the city’s health guidelines and have relied on subsidy funds to make up the difference.

-“We are viewed so low on the totem pole,” said Cynthia Davis, owner of the home-based Kings And Queens Child Care and president of the D.C.
+“We are viewed so low on the totem pole,” said Cynthia Davis, owner of the home-based Kings & Queens Childcare Center and president of the D.C.
 Family Child Care Association.

 Davis has had to defer her mortgage payments during the pandemic and has had just one consistent client — a 10-year-old who she watches overnight while her mother works a security shift.
 She is expecting two more children to return soon.